AlicanAkyuz/gd_repos/README.md

 For code-style, I used Prettify with a minimal setup and included a script to run the config on all files.

+The live app can be found here (on Netlify): https://main--scintillating-alpaca-ffb91c.netlify.app/

 <br />

 ## Styles